htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### MONTAGE TESTS

 When a group of heroes works together over time to accomplish a common goal that requires more than a single characteristic, the Director can call for a montage test.
-Such tests typically take place over a prolonged period and [[Focus|focus]] on collective or shared activities.
+Such tests typically take place over a prolonged period and focus on collective or shared activities.
 Navigating a vast desert, convincing farmers to rise up against a tyrannical leader, and performing a ritual to open a magically sealed gate can all be accomplished with montage tests.

 In a montage test, the players take turns making tests as their characters tackle a task together in a montage test round.
 Each hero has a chance to make a test (or to assist another hero’s test) intended to influence the outcome of the task (see Assist a Test).